Назван самый живучий «стратег» у России среди Ту-95МС, Ту-160 и Ту-22М3

-Russian long-range bombers Tu-22M3 are likely to last longer than Tu-95 and Tu-160, according to the foreign publication Military Watch Magazine.
+Russian long-range bombers Tu-22M3 are able to last longer than Tu-95 and Tu-160, according to the foreign publication Military Watch Magazine.

 Journalists recalled that the Tu-22M3 is lighter and has a shorter flight range than the intercontinental Tu-160 and Tu-95MS.

-In the late 2010s, the Russian Aerospace Forces (VKS) expanded the Tu-22M3 fleet, taking a small number of bombers out of storage, and these aircraft were upgraded to the Tu-22M3M standard.
+The Russian Aerospace Forces (VKS) in the late 2010s expanded the Tu-22M3 fleet, withdrawing a small number of bombers from storage, and these aircraft were modernized to the Tu-22M3M standard.

 There is every reason to believe that the Tu-22M3 will serve longer than the Tu-95MS and Tu-160.

-While the new intercontinental PAK DA is being developed as a successor to both the Tu-95MS and Tu-160, the medium-range Tu-22M3 currently has no direct successor, which increases the likelihood that it may continue to serve longer than the other two classes of Russian bombers, the authors of the material believe.
+While the new intercontinental PAK DA is being developed as a successor to both the Tu-95MS and Tu-160, the Tu-22M3 medium-range has no direct successor at the moment, which increases the likelihood that it may continue to serve longer than the other two classes of Russian bombers, the authors of the material believe.

 It should be noted that all operated Tu-22M3s were produced before 1994, which leads to their wear and tear.
 The media also wrote about serious problems with the engines and onboard equipment of the aircraft.